Institute for Mexicans Abroad

 The Institute for Mexicans Abroad (Instituto de los Mexicanos en el Exterior, IME) is a Mexican government agency that supports Mexican citizens and others of Mexican descent who live and work in other countries.
 Its primary focus is Mexican immigrants going to the United States.

-Founded in 2003, IME is run by an council called the CC-IME.
+Founded in 2003, IME is run by a council called the CC-IME.
 IME is under the control of the Mexican Foreign Ministry.